-9.1 Opening and Closing of Accounts The opening and closing of bank accounts must be authorised by the Trust Board.
+9.1 Opening and Closing of Accounts

+The opening and closing of bank accounts must be authorised by the Trust Board.

 New Accounts are pre-authorised for schools where a funding agreement is agreed with the Department for Education.

 Closing of former school fund accounts are pre-authorised for schools where this process has not been undertaken prior to conversion and should be undertaken as soon as possible following conversion.

+9.2 Signatories

+The authorised signatories to accounts are limited as follows:

+Central Trust

+- CEO

+- CFO

+- Trust Finance Manager

+School

+- CEO

+- CFO

+- Head of School

+- Deputy or Assistant Headteacher

+- School Business Manager

-9.2 Signatories The authorised signatories to accounts are limited to: Central Trust The Chair of the Trust Board Chief Executive Officer Director of Finance, Business and Operations Trust Finance Manager School • Chief Executive Officer • Director of Finance Business and Operations • Headteacher/Head of School • Deputy Headteacher • School business manager • School Finance Manager (Secondary Schools only) 9.3 Payments and Withdrawals All cheques and other instruments authorising withdrawal from the Trust and school bank accounts must bear the signatures of two of the authorised signatories.
+- School Finance Manager (Secondary Schools only)

+9.3 Payments and Withdrawals

+All cheques and other instruments authorising withdrawal from the Trust and school bank accounts must bear the signatures of two of the authorised signatories.

 Authorised signatories must not sign a cheque or authorise a payment relating to goods or services for which they have also authorised the expenditure.

-Cheque payments should be minimised, however, where required they shall be crossed "account payee only" Cheques should not be pre-signed under any circumstance.
+Cheque payments should be minimised, however, where required they shall be crossed "account payee only"

+Cheques should not be pre-signed under any circumstance.

 Unused cheque books should be stored securely in a locked safe in the school / central trust administrative office.

-9.4 Bank Reconciliation The school business manager is responsible for ensuring that bank statements are received and reconciled at least on a monthly basis.
+9.4 Bank Reconciliation

+The school business manager is responsible for ensuring that bank statements are received and reconciled at least on a monthly basis.
 Reconciling items should be resolved.
 The bank reconciliation shall be signed to confirm review and countersigned by an appropriately trained person who is able to sufficiently understand the reconciliation process.